krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 operations.
 It's a commonplace observation that stores get more crowded when more customers come in and stay longer.

-This intuitive understanding led to a mathematical relationship capturing this phenomenon, one that was also observed empirically.
+This leads to a mathematical relationship capturing this phenomenon, one that was also observed empirically.

 $$L = λW$$